fru-io/docs-live/docs/databases.md

 ```

 ## Listing Database Backups
 `ddev-live list` can list different types of objects including [backups](https://docs.ddev.com/backups/), [databases](https://docs.ddev.com/databases/), [execs](https://docs.ddev.com/execs/), [files](https://docs.ddev.com/files/), [restores](https://docs.ddev.com/restores/), and [sites](https://docs.ddev.com/sites/).

 The following command returns the database [backups](backups.md).
 In this example, there is one database named `mysite` for the `mysite` [site](sites.md).
 The output is restricted to database [backups](backups.md) with the `--db` flag.
 Omitting the `--db` flag will list both database and file [backups](backups.md).
 ```
 ➜  ddev-live list backups --db
 DATABASE BACKUPS
  NAME             DATABASE   AGE  COMPLETE  BYTES mysite-jtsg8     mysite     14m  true      31556
 ```

 ## Database Backups

-Database [backups](backups.md) can be created on demand or are run on a schedule.
+Database [backups](backups.md) can be created on demand or run on a schedule.
 Once a [backup](backups.md) has been generated it can be restored to a [site](sites.md) or [downloaded](https://docs.ddev.com/databases/#pulling-databases).

 The following command initiates a [backup](backups.md) of the databases assets for the `mysite` [site](sites.md).
 ```
 ➜  ddev-live backup database mysite
 Initiated database backup: ddev-demo/mysite-h9fqh
 ```